-The setting crown with its deep notches, too, looks unique and also quite comfortable to use.
+The setting crown with its deep notches, too, looks unique and is also comfortable to use.

 The timekeeper’s solid case back is adorned with mother-of-pearl and is engraved with one more swan motif.

-Should look really nice with an evening dress.
+It should look nice combined with an evening dress, I suppose.

-At a list price of just below $13,000 US dollars (local taxes not included,) the watch looks a bit overpriced, but if you can afford one, it could be a fine addition to any collection.
+At a list price of just below $13,000 US dollars (local taxes not included,) the Fee Celeste looks a bit overpriced, but if you can afford one, it could be a fine addition to any collection.

 Photos: Mira Watches

 Functions: Hours, retrograde minutes